luiscruz/luiscruz.github.io/_posts/2020-12-19-icse-visualizations.md

 - **Care for colorblindness.** It is estimated that colorblindness affects 8% of men worldwide.
 Thus, it is important to make sure that when the usage of color to highlight data patterns is perceptible by everyone.
 For most people affected by this condition, red and green are indistinguishable – use this colors with care.
 Sometimes it is hard to avoid using red and green, as they are typically used to denote good and bad, success and failure, etc. In these cases, you may want to pick red and green colors that differ in their saturation level.
 Test your images with tools like [Coblis].

 And that's all for now.
 Thanks for reading.
-I would like to hear about your experiences while creating data visualizations and if these guidelines work for you.
-[Share your comments on Twitter] and I'll do my best to reply.
+[Connect via Twitter](https://twitter.com/luismcruz) and share your experience while creating data visualizations and if these guidelines work for you.

 ### Recommended Readings

-- The Visual Display of Quantitative Information
+- Edward Tufte (1983).
+[The Visual Display of Quantitative Information](https://www.goodreads.com/book/show/17744.The_Visual_Display_of_Quantitative_Information).
+Graphics Press.
-- Storytelling with data.
+- Cole Nussbaumer Knaflic (2015).
+[Storytelling with data](https://www.goodreads.com/book/show/26535513-storytelling-with-data).
+Wiley
 - Google.
 [Material Design Docs].
 - Christa Kelleher, Thorsten Wagener (2010).
 [Ten guidelines for effective data visualization in scientific publications](https://doi.org/10.1016/j.envsoft.2010.12.006).
 - Ryan Sleeper.
 [Data-Ink Ratio Animation and How to Apply it in Tableau].